 COVID-19 vaccine

-• Certain people who have medical conditions or are taking medications that affect the immune system may get additional doses of COVID‑19 vaccine.
+• Certain people, such as those who have medical conditions or are taking medications that affect the immune system, may need additional doses of COVID-19 vaccine.
 Your health care provider can advise you.

 Talk with your health care provider